 9. National Record Store Day 2018

-National Record Store Day is a day where you can join in and celebrate the enduring importance and coolness of the independent record store.
+Saturday, April 21st is National Record Store Day, a day where you can join in and celebrate the enduring importance and coolness of the independent record store.
 According to the Record Store Day website, RSD is a “day for the people who make up the world of the record store — the staff, the customers, and the artists — to come together and celebrate the unique culture of a record store and the special role these independently owned stores play in their communities.”
 Record Store Day is a global event, with special vinyl and CDs made exclusively for release and special performances being part of the celebration.
 For our part, Disc Makers started pressing vinyl records for Philadelphia R&B bands in the late ’40s, and we’re continuing that tradition as vinyl maintains its surge into mainstream popularity and accessibility.

 Back in the vinyl records business after 15 years!